forcedotcom/lightning-inspector/README.md

 2. Click the Developer Mode checkbox in the top right
 3. Click the "Load unpacked Extensions" button on the left
 4. Select the directory for the aura-inspector
-5. On a website you wish to use the inspector, right click on page and click on 'inspect'.
-You could also do this by pressing command + option + i  from your keyboard.
+5. On a website you wish to use the inspector, right click on page and click on 'inspect' (ctrl/cmd + option + i).
 6. From there, navigate on the top bar with tabs to access the Lightning Inspector tool

 ## How to Use

-The google sites page and public documentation are still great resources. https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/inspector_use.htm
+The google sites page and public documentation are still great resources.

+https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/inspector_use.htm